Laryngomalacia

-Laryngomalacia (literally, "soft larynx") is the most common cause of chronic stridor in infancy, in which the soft, immature cartilage of the upper larynx collapses inward during inhalation, causing airway obstruction.
+Laryngomalacia (literally, "soft larynx") is the most common cause of chronic stridor in infancy, in which the soft, immature cartilage of the upper larynx collapses inward during inhalation, causing obstruction of the airways.
 It can also be seen in older patients, especially those with neuromuscular conditions resulting in weakness of the muscles of the throat.
 However, the infantile form is much more common.
-Laryngomalacia is one of the most common laryngeal congenital disease in infancy and public education about the signs and symptoms of the disease is lacking.
+Laryngomalacia is one of the most common laryngeal congenital diseases in infancy and public education about the signs and symptoms of the disease is lacking.

 Signs and symptoms

 In infantile laryngomalacia, the supraglottic larynx (the part above the vocal cords) is tightly curled, with a short band holding the cartilage shield in the front (the epiglottis) tightly to the mobile cartilage in the back of the larynx (the arytenoids).
 These bands are known as the aryepiglottic folds.
 The shortened aryepiglottic folds cause the epiglottis to be curled on itself.
 This is the well known "omega shaped" epiglottis in laryngomalacia.
 Another common finding of laryngomalacia involves the posterior or back part of the larynx, where the arytenoid cartilages or the mucosa/tissue over the arytenoid cartilages can collapse into the airway and cause airway obstruction.

 Laryngomalacia results in partial airway obstruction, most commonly causing a characteristic high-pitched squeaking noise on inhalation (inspiratory stridor).
 Some infants have feeding difficulties related to this problem.
 Rarely, children will have significant life-threatening airway obstruction.
 The vast majority, however, will only have stridor without other more serious symptoms such as dyspnea (difficulty breathing).